Ramsey problems for Berge hypergraphs: Large uniformity

 \end{lemma}

 \begin{proof}

-For every $i\le c$, let $E_i$ be the set of edges that do not have color $i$, then we have $|E_i|\ge 2$ by our assumption.
 Let $V_i$ be the set of vertices incident to an edge in $E_i$.
 Let us pick an edge from $E_i$ for every $i\le c$.
-If these $c$ edges together cover at most $2c-1<r$ vertices, then they are contained in more than $n-r>ct$ hyperedges.
-Thus more than $c$ of them have the same color $i$, which leads to a contradiction.
-Therefore, we can assume that the $V_i$'s are pairwise disjoint and if we pick one edge from every $E_i$, then they span an $r$-set.
+If these $c$ edges together cover at most $2c-1<r$ vertices, then they are contained in more than $n-r>c(t-1)$ hyperedges.
+Thus more than $t$ of these hyperedges have the same color $i$, which leads to a contradiction.
+Therefore, we can assume that the $V_i$s are pairwise disjoint and if we pick one edge from each $E_i$, then these edges span an $r$-set.
 Let $\cH$ be the hypergraph consisting of all the $r$-sets that can be obtained this way.
+(Since $\cH$ is a subhypergraph of the complete $r$-uniform hypergraph, the hyperedges of $\cH$ are colored with the $c$ colors as well).
+Observe that for every $i\le c$, a hyperedge in $\cH$ contains exactly two vertices from $V_i$ and exactly one edge from $E_i$.

 Let us assume that for every $i\le c$ there is an edge $u_iv_i\in E_i$ that is not contained in a hyperedge in $\cH$ of color $i$.
 Then the hyperedge containing all such edges $u_iv_i$ (with $i\le c$) is in $\cH$ and no matter what its color is, we have a contradiction.
 Hence we can assume that every edge in, say, $E_1$ is contained in at least one hyperedge of color $1$ in $\cH$.
 For $uv\in E_1$ let $f_0(uv)$ be one of those hyperedges of color $1$ in $\cH$ that contain $u$ and $v$.
 Note that $f_0$ is an injection from $E_1$ to the hyperedges of color $1$ (in $\cH$).